TheWebsiteGuy/astro-wp-client-side/README.md

 # astro-wp-client-side
-Astro demo of Dino example using client-side script
+Astro demo of the Dino example using client-side script